containerscrew/mtoc/README.md

 # Introduction

-I'm very supper fan of [doctoc](https://github.com/thlorenz/doctoc) and I use it a lot, but I wanted to create a similar tool in Rust, so I created this project.
+I'm very supper fan of [doctoc](https://github.com/thlorenz/doctoc) and I use it a lot, but I wanted to create a similar tool in Rust.

 # Badges